-Kobe Bryant petition to change NBA logo to late NBA legend receives more than 1 million signatures
+Kobe Bryant petition to change NBA logo to late NBA legend receives more than 2 million signatures

-An NBA fan has become the voice of nearly 2 million people in the wake of the deaths of Kobe Bryant, his daughter and seven others in a helicopter crash in California on Sunday.
+An NBA fan has become the voice of more than 2 million people in the wake of the deaths of Kobe Bryant, his daughter and seven others in a helicopter crash in California on Sunday.

 GORDON HAYWARD RECALLS KOBE BRYANT SCORING 60 POINTS ON HIM IN LAST GAME, DEBUNKS FREE-THROW LINE RUMOR